 The GOM3 Geophysical Add-On currently has three major components.
 The first is a tool to convert arbitrary seismic or cross-section images to GIS data to display in proper context with other 3-D data such as wells, sand-body reservoirs and paleo observations, while the second component is all of the publicly released seismic data in the Northern Gulf of Mexico.
 This includes over 13,000 2-D seismic surveys, of which almost 8,000 have the SEG-Y and SEG-PI data included.
-Additionally, there are 37 released 3D seismic surveys.
+Additionally, there are over 100 released 3D seismic surveys.
 We have added all -2D navigation lines to the base GOM3 product, as well as the 3-D survey footprints.

 The third component is a series gulf-wide salt maps, depth corrected using velocity surveys throughout the Gulf and integrated with other 3-D data.